aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Step 5: Update the ConfigMap

-In this step, you will use the following example values to update your ConfigMap.
+In this step, you will use the following example values to update your ConfigMap with new configurations.
+Before the changes are applied, you will need to restart your Redis pod.

 {{% code_sample file="pods/config/example-redis-config.yaml" %}}